Frequently Asked Questions

 Invoices are issued upon delivery of the project and should be settled within 30 days from the issuing date.
 Depending on the project, I might ask for a partial upfront payment (from 20 to 50% of the total price), or we can agree on payment by instalments if the project is long and requires more than one delivery.

 If you have other relevant documents (reference materials, style guides, glossaries, etc.), please send them as well.
-They will help me get a better picture in terms of style and terminology, for example.
-You can also send them in a later date or during the brief, but the sooner the better!
+They will help me get a better picture in terms of style and terminology.
+You can also send them at a later date or during the brief, but the sooner, the better!

 For texts of reasonable length and complexity, I can provide an urgent delivery service (within 24 or 48 hours).
-However, this service is available at an additional cost.
+However, this service is available at an additional cost (+25% of my usual rate).
 Please send me the details of your urgent project and I will get back to you shortly!

 A Computer-Aided Translation tool is a software that facilitates the translation process.
 It helps preserve the original formatting of the text, and it ensures consistency and accuracy thanks to glossaries, translation memories and quality assurance tools.

 Note that the translation will always be done by me, a CAT tool doesn’t correspond to a machine translation software.
 I usually work with SDL Trados Studio 2021, but I can use other CAT tools as well, such as MemoQ.

 Translation and transcreation are two different services that aim to render content in another language.
 Deciding which one is right for you will depend mainly on the purpose of the text.